Generative multitask learning mitigates target-causing confounding: Experimental setup

-\paragraph{No Parameter Sharing (NPS).} The first MTL method we use is a trivial combination of the two trained STL networks.
+\paragraph{No Parameter Sharing (NPS)} The first MTL method we use is a trivial combination of two single-task networks.
+That is, $p(\b{y} \mid \b{x})$ and $p(\b{y}' \mid \b{x})$ are trained separately.
 We call this No Parameter Sharing (NPS).
-This is equivalent to STL networks during training, but becomes different during prediction if $\alpha > 0$, since the STL networks influence one another through the $-\alpha \log p(y, y')$ term.
+This is equivalent to single-task learning during training, but becomes different during inference for $\alpha > 0$, since the single-task networks influence one another through the $-\alpha \log p(\b{y}, \b{y}')$ term.
 While NPS is primarily meant to be a simple setting for comparing GMTL and DMTL, it offers some practical utility as well.
-MTL methods are notoriously difficult to train, and it is often challenging to get them to perform better than the STL baseline~\citep{Alonso2017WhenMTLEffective}.
-NPS combined with GMTL offers a way to combine two STL networks to reap the benefits of MTL simply by estimating $p(y, y')$ and predicting jointly over $Y$ and $Y'$.
+MTL methods are notoriously difficult to train, and it is often challenging to get them to perform better than the single-task baseline~\citep{Alonso2017WhenMTLEffective}.
+NPS combined with GMTL offers a way to combine two single-task networks to reap the benefits of MTL, just by estimating $p(\b{y}, \b{y}')$ and predicting jointly over the targets.

+\paragraph{Shared Trunk Networks (STN)} The second MTL method is a hard parameter sharing method that we call Shared Trunk Networks (STN), where all weights except for the final classification layer are shared.
+This is not an effective architecture for many of the tasks, since the predictive performance is worse than the single-task baseline.
+This is common for STN~\citep{Alonso2017WhenMTLEffective}, but we include it for completeness because it is the canonical MTL architecture.
+The results comparing single-task and MTL methods on the ID test set are in the supplementary material.

-\paragraph{Cross-stitch Networks (CSN).} For the second MTL method, we use a soft-parameter sharing method called Cross-stitch Networks (CSN)~\citep{Misra2016CrossStitchNetworks}.
-CSN is also relatively simple.
-It takes two trained STL networks, and takes a linear combination of the activations at each layer during the forward pass.
-Training CSN involves learning the coefficients of the linear combinations, as well as fine-tuning the STL network weights.
+\paragraph{Cross-stitch Networks (CSN)} For the third MTL method, we use a soft parameter sharing method called Cross-stitch Networks (CSN)~\citep{Misra2016CrossStitchNetworks}.
+CSN takes two trained single-task networks, and takes a linear combination of the activations at each layer during the forward pass.
+Training CSN involves learning the coefficients of the linear combinations, as well as fine-tuning the single-task network weights.
+This network performs better than the single-task baseline across most datasets and tasks.

+\paragraph{Full Parameter Sharing (FPS)} For our experiments on Attributes of People, we model $p(\b{y}, \b{y}' \mid \b{x})$ directly as a four-class classification, without assuming factorization.
+Since this is a single network with all weights shared across both tasks, we call this Full Parameter Sharing (FPS).
+We include FPS to assess the appropriateness of letting $p(\b{y}, \b{y}' \mid \b{x})$ factorize in the other MTL approaches, as we discussed in Section~\ref{sec:GMTL}.
+We omit FPS on Taskonomy due to the complications of $\Y{\times}\Y'$ being large, and leave this to future work.